-The Nearest VOR function can be used to quickly find a VOR close to the flight path.
+The Nearest VOR function can be used to guickly find a VOR close to the flight path.
 The list only includes VORs that are within 200nm.
 If there are no VORs in the list, text indicating that there are no nearest VORs is displayed.

 Localizer information cannot be viewed for the VOR.
-If a VOR station is combined with a TACAN station it is listed as a VORTAC, and if it includes only DME it is displayed as VOR-DME.
+If a VOR station is combined with a TACAN station it is listed as a VORTAC, and if it includes only DME it is displayed as VOR-DMF.

-Select an VOR:
+Selecting a VOR:

-- From the Main Menu, touch Waypoint. - Touch the Waypoint Identifier Field to begin entering the desired VOR.
+- From the Main Menu, touch Waypoint.
+1) - Touch the Waypoint Identifier Field to begin entering the desired VOR.
 2) Refer to the Overview Section on 'Data Entry' for more information.

-- From the Main Menu, touch Nearest.
-1)
+- 1) From the Main Menu, touch Nearest.

-- Touch the Dedicated Page Icon, and touch VOR.
-2)
+- 2) Touch the Dedicated Page Icon on the Button Bar, and touch VOR.

 - 3) Touch the desired VOR from the list.